burkeholland/quick-start/src/chapters/chapter1.md

 ### Start your app

 With NativeScript CLI installed, it's time to start your app.
-You normally use the `tns create` command to create new apps—e.g. `tns create hello-world`—but for this guide we've scaffolded out a boilerplate project to act as a starting point for [Groceries](https://github.com/NativeScript/sample-Groceries).
+Normally, a new NativeScript project is started by running `tns create`, which creates an empty NativeScript application e.g. `tns create hello-world` - but for this guide we've scaffolded out a boilerplate project to act as a starting point for [Groceries](https://github.com/NativeScript/sample-Groceries).
 To get it, navigate to a folder where you want to keep your app's code and clone the Groceries repo:

 ```
 $ cd folder-you-want-groceries-to-be-in